Cubic threefolds moduli and the Monster group: The Bimonster as a covering group

-Since $U_K$ is connected, we thus obtain a connected reflection covering of $(U_K,U_K^\sg)$ with covering group ${\hat G}$.
-Each $\hat U_{[H]}$ is simply connected.
-The nerve of this covering is $\Sigma({\hat G})$ and $\Sigma({\hat G})$ is simply connected by Corollary \ref{cor:scnerve}.
+Since $U_K$ and $\hat\Sigma$ are connected, we thus obtain a connected reflection covering of $(U_K,D_{U_K})$ with covering group ${\hat G}$.
+Each $\hat U_{[H]}$ that is maximal is simply connected.
+The nerve of this covering is $\hat\Sigma$ and $\hat\Sigma$ is simply connected by Corollary \ref{cor:scnerve}.
 It follows that $\hat U_K$ is simply connected and so this reflection covering is universal. \end{proof}